-The written exam generally consists of questions related to public health sciences broadly and the student's major in particular and are based on the student's approved plan of study.
+The written part of the Qualifying Exam generally consists of questions related to public health sciences broadly and the student's major in particular and are based on the student's approved plan of study.
 Questions do not test students on the content of their dissertations but may test them on their understanding of the theory and methods of the major field as they relate to the student's research interests.
 Ultimately, the question topics are determined by the committee members who administer the examination.
 All questions have roughly the same level of difficulty.
-The written exam may be administered in two 2- to 3-hour closed-door writing sessions on campus, or in a "take home" format.
-The later allows students no more than 7 full calendar days to complete the written exam.
+The written exam is administered in two 3 to 4-hour closed-door writing sessions on campus, or via "take home" format.
+The take-home exam allows students between 4 and 7 full calendar days to complete the written exam.
 The take home exam is considered "open book" and students may use any materials from their previous classes as well as the published literature and information from reputable sources, which may be accessed using the Internet.
 However, students are not allowed to consult with any other person regarding any aspect of the exam.
 The student's answers must be their own.
-You should ask your research mentor or Department Chair early on to learn which exam format(s) are available to you.
-The majority of the committee and the student must agree on the final format in advance of the exam.
+You should ask your research mentor/Committee Chair early on to learn which exam format(s) are available to you.
+The Qualifying exam body (that is Dissertation Committee or Qualifying Exam Committee) will determine which exam format to operate with at least 2 weeks prior to the exam.